simpleanalytics/docs/_docs/10_general/what-we-collect.md

 > We don't collect and store IPs

 We drop the IP address from every request.
 So don't store them in the logs.
+We don't hash them with cryptography.
 We just don't save or collect them.
 Period.

 ### Timestamps